Daily Telegraph Shield

 The Daily Telegraph Medals were bronze medals with a blue ribbon and silver or bronze clasp.
 The medals were presented each year to the boys of the winning company from 1906 up to 1932.

 Over the years many famous people have presented the Daily Telegraph Shield in including Major-General Baden-Powell in 1907, just months before his famous Brownsea Island experimental camp and the formation of the Scouting movement.
-The shield has been presented by other famous guests of Honour, including our present Queen Elizabeth II in 1951 and the Duke of Edinburgh in 1953.
+The shield has been presented by other famous guests of Honour, including Queen Elizabeth II in 1951 and the Duke of Edinburgh in 1953.

 Dr robert wilson